trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

    <img src="/img/dApps/unity-bcd-tokens.png" alt="Three types of tokens on the Tokens tab of the block explorer" style={{width: 500}} />

 For more examples of how to work with the SDK, see the scenes in the `TezosSDK/Examples` folder.

-Note that if you stop the project while your wallet is connected and restart the project later, it remembers that your wallet is connected.
-The SDK uses the [Beacon](https://docs.walletbeacon.io/) SDK to connect to wallets and remember connections.